safaksrd/aws-devops-2022/devops/Hands-on-Kohort-EU&10/docker/20201024-docker-05-image-basic-operations/README.md

 - Sign up to Docker Hub and explain the UI.

-- Create a repository with the name of `flask-app` and description of `This image repo holds Flask apps on Python:Alpine`.
+- Create a repository with the name of `flask-app` and description of `This image repo holds Flask apps.`.

 - Check if the docker service is up and running on EC2 instance.